 - The competent party (Customer Voice Section) prepares quarterly reports on the received complaints, in addition to preparing quarterly reports on corrective and preventive measures and benefiting from their results.

 - At the end of each year, the competent party (Customer Voice Section) assigns the names of the complaints officials and the departments that were more committed to the performance indicators of the complaints system and the application of the system to the senior leadership in the administration.

-- The competent party (Customer Voice Section) submits recommendations for honoring mechanisms to the higher leadership for approval, and the honor can be:
+- The competent party (Customer Voice Section) submits recommendations for honouring mechanisms to the higher leadership for approval, and the honour can be:

 - Morally: Through certificates of thanks and appreciation.

 - The department finds all necessary measures and precautions to ensure the confidentiality of the submitted complaints, documents and information related to them (Paper, electronic and recorded).

 - Various access permissions are specified to access the electronic system.

 - The confidentiality of the complainant's information and data and the appointed entity must be ensured by not allowing access to it except by authorized and competent employees whose jobs requires that.